stat133-sp19/hw-stat133-hamza-rana/workout01/data/data-dictionary.md

 - `shot_made_flag`: (y) refers to the shot being made, (n) indicates a miss
 - `action_type`: the type of move used by a player to pass the ball in an attempt to ultimately score
 - `shot_type`: refers to a 2-point shot or a 3-point shot
-- `shot_distance`: distance from the basked of the shot, in feet
+- `shot_distance`: distance from the basked of the shot, measured in feet
 - `opponent`: name of the opposing team
-- `x and y`: coordinates on the basketball court where the shot occurred, in inches
+- `x and y`: coordinates on the basketball court where the shot occurred, measured in inches